sigurdurm/k-means/README.md

 k-means
 =======

-Source code for my M.Sc. thesis project : "Clustering Player Behavior in Data Streams using MapReduce"
+Source code for my M.Sc. thesis project at IT-University in Copenhagen, DK.
+2013: "Clustering Player Behavior in Data Streams using MapReduce"

 Here you can find:
  1. Normal Kmeans using scipy and numpy arrays